Kuuuube/food/page_src/recipes/bread/cheese_bread/index.md

 - You can use different cheeses if you'd like.
 The source recipe uses cheddar, cottage cheese, and parmesan.
 Make sure to adjust the water if you use wetter or drier cheeses.

+- Shredding and grating the cheese fresh from a block is much better than pre-shreeded or grated.
+Pre-shredded or grated cheese is typically less fresh, contains preservatives, and includes extra ingredients to avoid clumping and sticking.

 -# [Source](https://www.kingarthurbaking.com/recipes/triple-cheese-bread-recipe)